 Visualization I: Development

 This course is an introduction to drawing objects and three-dimensional space as a means of developing and communicating design concepts.
 Students will understand and use the basics of perspective sketching, mechanical perspective, grids and orthogonal views to communicate design concepts.
+(This course is restricted to INTEGDE-MS Major students.)
 Studio 6 (Fall).

 Visualization II: Communication